 Incentive Options.
 Incentive options granted under the Amended Plan are intended to qualify as incentive options under Section 422 of the Code.
 There will be no federal income tax consequences to the participant or to the Company upon the grant of an incentive option.
 The exercise of an incentive option will generally not result in taxable income to the participant (with the possible exception of alternative minimum tax liability) if the participant does not dispose of shares received upon exercise of such option less than one year after the date of exercise and two years after the date of grant.
 The difference between the option price and the amount realized upon sale or disposition of the option shares will be long-term capital gain or loss, and the Company will not be entitled to a federal income tax deduction.
-However, the excess of the fair market value of the shares received upon exercise of the incentive option price for such shares generally will constitute an item of adjustment in computing the participant's alternative minimum tax rules of the Code.
+However, the excess of the fair market value of the shares received upon exercise of the incentive option over the option price for such shares generally will constitute an item of adjustment in computing the participant's alternative minimum taxable income for the year of exercise.
+Thus, certain participants may increase their federal income tax liability as a result of the exercise of an incentive option under the alternative minimum tax rules of the Code.